-Action 5.2.2: Work with local organizations (e.g., Comox Valley Community Arts Council, Experience Comox Valley) to develop a marketing and outreach strategy for events and programs and to promote the City and Comox Valley as a cultural tourism destination.
-Leverage Experience Comox Valley's annual Destination Plan.
+Action 5.2.2: Work with local organizations (e.g., Comox Valley Community Arts Council, Experience Comox Valley) to develop a marketing and outreach strategy for events and programs and to promote the City and Comox Valley

-Action 5.2.3: Create a Working Group to develop a sustainable vision and action plan for nightlife in Courtenay and advocate for the nighttime economy, potentially leveraging the existing Comox Valley Tourism Advisory Committee or Economic Development Strategy.
+Action 5.2.3.
+Create a Working Group to develop a sustainable vision and action plan for nightlife in Courtenay and advocate for the nighttime economy, potentially leveraging the existing Comox Valley Tourism Advisory Committee or Economic Development Strategy.